jdr4566/CPP-Programs/README.md

 Unit 4 Assignment Part 1 // This program is made to accept input from the user while the value entered does not equal -1 (the exit value) and will continue to loop

-Unit 4 Assignment Part 2 //
+Unit 4 Assignment Part 2 // This program is made to take input from the user for the value of N (the stopping point) and prints out the first N ordinals, followed by Hello.